 About to undergo surgery?
 With a little planning, you can make the most of your recovery period.
-To help get you started, here is a list compiled from our Spine-health.com Message Board to help get you started.
+Here is a list compiled from our Spine-health.com Message Board to help get you started.
 This list was written specifically for people having back surgery, but many of these suggestions apply to most types of surgery.

-- Download music (legally) from the Internet; fill up your ipod from itunes
+- Download music (legally) from the Internet; fill up your iPod from iTunes, or join Spotify and Pandora to discover thousands of free new tunes.

-- Play games that can be played by individually.
-There's an amazing variety of games now available – here's a great list.
-Develops thinking skills, pattern recognition, etc.
+- Play single player games.
+There's an amazing variety of them now available – here’s a great list.
+This will help develop thinking skills, pattern recognition, etc.

-- Listen to books on CD.
+- Listen to books on CD or your iPod.
 Sometimes it's easier to listen to a book than to read, very relaxing.

 - Play classic board games with your kids – Monopoly, Scrabble…

-- Rent a season of a TV series that you had always wanted to see.
+- Subscribe to Netflix or Hulu to watch a season of a TV series that you had always wanted to see.
 Entourage is hilarious.
-Or rent an old series, like Cheers or The Dick Van Dyke Show.
+Lost is engrossing.
+24 is suspenseful.
+Or watch an old series, like Cheers or The Dick Van Dyke Show.

 - Play the guitar (or learn to), or ask someone to play an instrument or sing for you.

-- On a budget?
+- Are you on a budget?
 Rent movies from the library instead of from the video store – it's usually a fraction of the price and you can keep the movie for a week.

-- Some like the handheld game of Simon – it's not too difficult, so good if the pain medications are affecting your concentration
+- Some like the handheld game of Simon – it's not too difficult, so it’s good if the pain medications are affecting your concentration.

 - Read the entire Harry Potter series (no these books are not just for kids, the stories and characters are riveting!)